edge-cloud/www.edge-cloud.net/_posts/2019-12-27-aws-dx-connect-on-premises.md

 ---
-title: Use AWS Direct Connect to interconnect your on-premis locations
+title: Use AWS Direct Connect to connect your on-premise locations
 author: Christian Elsen
 excerpt: Use AWS with Direct Connect and Transit Gateway to interconnect on-premise locations
 layout: single
-permalink: /2019/12/27/aws-dx-interconnect-on-premises/
+permalink: /2019/12/27/aws-dx-connect-on-premises/
 categories:
   - EdgeCloud
 tags: